-There’s no city more New England than Boston, so when you’re looking to get a taste of the East Coast, make sure this city is your final destination.
+There’s no city more New England than Boston, so when you’re looking to get a taste of the East Coast, make sure this city is on your road trip destination list.
 Located on the Massachusetts Bay and considered one of America’s oldest cities, Boston is perfect for history buffs and bar hoppers alike, ensuring that every member of the family will find something fun to do.

 History seeps through the pores of Boston, ensuring you won’t turn a corner without seeing something from the past.
-Sometimes referred to as a “city of neighborhoods,” the city has an extremely diverse demographic, though it’s most known for the Irish culture that still exists today.
-Whether it’s a valet asking you if he could “pak ya ca” or an older gentleman regaling you with stories of Boston’s past, there’s no denying you will be welcomed in The Hub.
+The city has an extremely diverse demographic, though it’s most known for the Irish culture that still exists today.
+Whether it’s a valet asking you if he could “pahk ya cah” or an older gentleman regaling you with stories of Boston’s past, there’s no denying you will receive a warm welcome.